Back to the Basics (EP)

 Back to the Basics is the second extended play (EP) by American hip hop recording artist Twista, released on December 10, 2013 under his record label, GMG Entertainment.
 The project is the Chicago emcee's second EP of his career – the first one is 2 for 10 (2005) – and follows his eighth studio album, The Perfect Storm (2010).
-It serves as prelude to his upcoming ninth studio album, The Dark Horse (2014).
+It served as a lead up to his ninth album, Dark Horse (2014).
 The seven-track EP features production from The Legendary Traxster, DJ Tight Mike and Lo-Key, and two guest appearances, from Dra Day and DJ Victoriouz.
 The EP was preceded by two music videos – "Intro/Freestyle," and "Beast."

 Background

 In an interview with The Real Hip-Hop in December 2013, Twista explained that the title his EP "pertains" to him "more than the industry".
 "Sometimes I'll lose sense of self trying to try so many things.
 I'm so creative that I'll try different things that's out the box and when I feel like I'm going too far out the box I bring it back in.
 Right at that time when I was bringing it back in I said I wanted to title my new EP Back to the Basics [because] that's what [I'm going to] get to as far as the Twista sound and doing what I do that I know people like."

 The Chicago emcee selected a few songs that he felt was "a good warm-up for people to get reacquainted with Twista" before releasing his upcoming full-length album, titled The Dark Horse, in 2014.